-&lt;sup>15 A change from "encouraged" to "expected" was recommended by CAPT and approved by the faculty 28 October 2019 (19-9-7).
+&lt;sup>19 A change from "encouraged" to "expected" was recommended by CAPT and approved by the faculty 28 October 2019 (19-9-7).

-&lt;sup>16 Clarification recommended by CAPT in February 2020 and approved by the faculty 18 May 2020 (20-3-3).
+&lt;sup>20 Clarification recommended by CAPT in February 2020 and approved by the faculty 18 May 2020 (20-3-3).

-- (vii) By October 1, up to five names with current email addresses (if known) of students they have supported, mentored, or advised at Bowdoin who might or might not have been enrolled in their courses; these students will be invited to respond to a retrospective questionnaire on the faculty member's support, mentoring, or advising.
+- (ii) A curriculum vitae. - (iii) All syllabi and a sample of other course materials (e.g. assignments, exams) used during the semesters the candidate has been teaching at the College, including the semester of the review. - (iv) Evidence of scholarly or artistic engagement (e.g. publications, works produced, works exhibited, works in progress, reviews of works, papers presented). - (v) Other materials the candidate considers relevant. - (vi) All Bowdoin Course Questionnaire reports for courses taught since appointment to the tenure track.
+Candidates who taught at Bowdoin on non-tenure track appointments may choose to submit forms from semesters prior to their tenure-track appointment; failure to do so will not jeopardize the evaluation. - (vii) By October 1, up to five names with current email addresses (if known) of students they have supported, mentored, or advised at Bowdoin who might or might not have been enrolled in their courses; these students will be invited to respond to a retrospective questionnaire on the faculty member's support, mentoring, or advising.
 This list is optional; non-submission of a list will not reflect negatively in the review process. - (viii) Departments may require the submission of their separate departmental forms for courses taught at Bowdoin since appointment to the tenure track.
 Candidates who taught at Bowdoin on non-tenure track appointments may choose to submit forms from semesters prior to their tenure-track appointment; failure to do so will not jeopardize the evaluation. - b) The chair of the review committee and the dean's office will provide the following materials: - (i) The letter summarizing the discussion that took place at the end of the first year of the appointment (dean's office). - (ii) Separate departmental student opinion forms if used and kept by the department rather than the candidate (review committee).
 Candidates who taught at Bowdoin on non-tenure track appointments may choose whether forms from semesters prior to their tenure-track appointment are included; failure to do so will not jeopardize the evaluation. - (iii) Letters solicited from a sample of the candidate's students (review committee).
-The sample will consist of students chosen from all courses taught by the candidate while at Bowdoin approximately in proportion to their enrollments, according to a method prescribed by the Committee on Appointments, Promotion and Tenure. - (iv) Feedback solicited from students supported, mentored, or advised by the candidate and invited to respond to a questionnaire on these forms of support.
-This evidence is optional for the candidate and is intended to supplement other aspects of the teaching portfolio, providing a more complete picture of the candidate's teaching practices in support of student learning.
+The sample will consist of students chosen from all courses taught by the candidate while at Bowdoin approximately in